rafal-szypulka/grafana-ibm-apm/README.md

 Plugins: *<https://grafana.com/plugins>* (or search for Grafana on GitHub)

-IBM APM plugin adds Grafana support for APMv8 (on premises version only) and ITMv6/SCAPMv7.
+IBM APM plugin adds Grafana support for:

+- IBM Tivoli Monitoring 6.x
+- IBM SmartCloud Application Performance Management 7.x
+- IBM Performance Managament 8.x (only on premises version)

 The plugin uses metrics REST API to collect data directly from APMv8 and ITMv6 and show on the Grafana dashboard.

 ![](./media/Sample_LinuxOS_dashboard_animated.gif)